Family Balancing through Gender Selection

 Yet in some cases, couples had many children in a quest for a hoped-for boy or girl.
 Some had six, even 10 children ― all of the same sex ― just to get that desired girl or boy baby.
 Today, many couples and single women are having smaller families for social and economic reasons, including the fact that women are pursuing education and careers in their 20s and 30s, and starting families later.

-With smaller families comes the desire to balance children’s genders.
+With smaller families comes the desire to balance children’s genders known as family balancing.
 Some couples desire a boy and a girl as they want to experience the feminine and masculine ‘energies’ of both genders.

 Also, some people turn to gender selection methods for emotional reasons.
 Some women yearn for that mother-daughter bond usually driven by what they either had or didn’t have with their own mothers.
 While nothing is new about our desire to influence a baby’s gender, what has changed is the technology to dependably achieve this goal.